 - Whether this talk has been previously given at another conference

 If the submission is missing any of the above items, it will not be accepted.
 The Diana Initiative reserves the right to throw out papers in which the author’s personal information is contained in the abstract or detailed outline.

-Unfortunately at this time, we are unable to pay an honorarium, travel, lodging, or meals.
-Speakers receive a badge for the event as well as a token gift (usually a t-shirt).
+Unfortunately at this time, we are unable to pay an honorarium, travel, or meals.
+Speakers will be offered 2 nights hotel (Sunday and Monday checking out Tuesday) as well as getting a speaker badge and a human badge for the event as well as a token gift (usually a t-shirt).
 We are aware this limits who is able to attend and present and hope to change it if we are able to secure more sponsors or donations in the future.

 Each submitted talk will be double-blind reviewed (the reviewers do not see the author names and the authors do not see their reviewer names) by a committee of dedicated reviewers.

 A final group of core conference staff will make a final judgment on each talk based on the comments provided by the double-blind review panel.
 Reviewers score talks based on a number of criteria included, but not limited to:

 ~ Novelty of the talk

 ~ Whether the talk has been given previously

 ~ Whether the talk has been recorded previously